JohnQDeveloper/www.johnqdeveloper.com/content/blog/2026/jan-2026/2026-litrpg-defining-success.md

 # Goal Release Date

-1 Chapter / Day * 60 Chapters = 60 days after January 1st
+1 Chapter / Day * 60 Chapters = 60 days after January 31st

 Since I'm going with a 5 day a week release schedule:

 30 * 5/7 = 21.4 chapters per 30 days

-December 30th 2025 + 60 days = Saturday, Feburary 28th

-Do a 4 chapter drop on Feburary 28th and March 1st (weekends) for maximum visibility then proceed as normal
+Do a 4 chapter drop on January 31st and Feburary 1st (weekends) for maximum visibility then proceed as normal

-Chapter drop schedule is Wednesday through Sunday with Mon/Tuesday off.
+Chapter drop schedule is Monday through Friday.

-Start asking for shoutout swaps on Feb 1 on the boards and try to fill 1 in 3 chapters with swaps.
+Start asking for shoutout swaps on Jan 1 on the boards and try to fill the month of February in advance.

+4 weeks = 20 shoutouts

+First shoutout on Feburary 1st on Chapter 8 basically.

 ### Backlog Burn Down